teddy-vltn/vinted-discord-bot/readme.md

 3. Modify the configuration file `.env` to suit your needs:

+> [!IMPORTANT]
+> You will need a rotating proxy for that to work, this bot works as follows: It makes x requests per seconds and if the vinted server has y items, it will then skip some items to catch up with the latest ones.
+So the more proxy you have behind the bot, the more requests per second you can make and the less items you will skip.
+If you feel like it is too slow, you can increase the `ALGORITHM_CONCURRENT_REQUESTS` variable in the `.env` file, i would suggest you to start with 20 and increase it by 10 until you are satisfied with the speed.

 > [!NOTE]
-> This bot will require you to have a rotating proxy service due to high request rates.
-You can buy one here: [WebShare](https://www.webshare.io/?referral_code=eh8mkj0b6ral) (I get a small cut from that link so please use it if you want to support my work).
-It's very cheap if you take the 100 proxy server and 1000GB plan ($5.49 per month).
-The more proxies you have, the more requests you can make per second.
-And so the more close to real-time the bot will be.
-Tho if you only take 100 proxy servers the bot might skip some items in a high traffic period, in a perfect world i would recommend 500 proxy servers, and 5000GB plan ($28.41 per month).
-And set the proxy to be in France.
+> You can buy rotating proxies here: [WebShare](https://www.webshare.io/?referral_code=eh8mkj0b6ral) (I get a small cut from that link so please use it if you want to support my work).
+It's very cheap if you take the 100 proxy server and 1000GB plan ($5.49 per month), but i would highly suggest you take the 500 proxy server and 5000GB plan ($28.41 per month) if you want to have a good speed and avoid skipping items the most you can.
+The proxy server are often blocked by vinted aswell so basically not all proxies will work unfortunately, or you can take some residential proxies but they are more expensive.

 ```sh
 # Your discord bot client id and token